FTU-Legacy-63/G02/MIDTERM_VERIFICATION.md

 ## 2. Why is this issue important?

+**Answer:**

-This logic connects the player's decisions to the **consequences, final case outcome, and learning feedback**.
+This logic is important because it connects the player's decisions to the **consequences, final case outcome, and learning feedback**.

 If these relationships are not clearly defined and financially justified, the results may feel arbitrary.
-Players may not understand **why their decisions led to a particular outcome, what trade-offs they missed, or how they could improve their financial reasoning**.
+Players may not understand why their decisions led to a particular outcome, what trade-offs they missed, or how they could improve their financial reasoning.

 Therefore, the decision-to-outcome logic needs to be both **consistent and financially explainable**.

 ---

 ## 3. What has your team done about this issue so far?

+**Answer:**

 We have already developed the main **financial calculations, decision criteria, scoring framework, and expected-result logic** for Case #01.